ThandieRmane/Intro-to-SQL/README.md

 from invoices
 where customerid in ('56','58')and (total between 1 and 5);
 ```
+Note: only the first 10 records are displayed.
+There were 168 records returned.

 | Total | CustomerId | InvoiceId | InvoiceDate         |
 |-------|------------|-----------|---------------------|